tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: Do security groups support deny rules?
 A: No, security groups only support allow rules.

-- Q: If you need to create access rules that support allow and deny rules, what can you use?
-A: you can use network access control lists (NACL)
+- Q: If you need to create access rules that support allow and deny rules for ingress/egress traffic through a VPC, what can you use?
+A: You can create network access control lists (ACLs) for your VPC, specifically ingress rules.

 - Q: If you need to have a public IP address for an EC2 instance that does not change if the instance is stopped, what can you use?
 A: Attach an elastic IP or EIP to the instance.